Biala Wind Farm

 BJCE Australia is proud to be a founding signatory of the Clean Energy Council’s Best Practice Charter for Renewable Energy Developments.
 The charter is a voluntary set of commitments to reflect our promise to develop and operate projects in a socially responsible way.
 The charter can be downloaded here.

-Please feel free to contact us if you would like further information, or if you would like to provide feedback or lodge a complaint about the proposed wind farm.
+Please feel free to contact us if you would like further information, or if you would like to provide feedback or lodge a complaint about the wind farm.

 News